Azure/azure-powershell/src/Compute/Compute/help/Add-AzVhd.md

 This command adds a .vhd file to a storage account.
 The command overwrites an existing file.

-### Example 3: Add a VHD file and specify the number of threads
+### Example 3: Add a VHD file to a blob with number of threads specified
 ```
 PS C:\> Add-AzVhd -Destination "http://contosoaccount.blob.core.windows.net/vhdstore/win7baseimage.vhd" -LocalFilePath "C:\vhd\Win7Image.vhd" -NumberOfUploaderThreads 32
 ```